-- b. course syllabi evaluation (as reviewed by peers/colleagues and/or Department Chair); - c. peer/colleague evaluations (required for Comprehensive Post Tenure Review); - d. student perceptions of teaching and learning; - e. student outcomes; - f. professional development activities such as participation in course work, seminars, conferences, or workshops, which cover skills and knowledge of teaching, or skills in librarianship;

-g. peer, department chair or supervisor observations.

-h. participation in department/college/university workshops which cover skills, knowledge and assessment of teaching effectiveness or skills in librarianship;

-i. record of examining and utilizing best practices for respective discipline (best practices to be determined by departmental criteria);
+- a. self-report of activities linked to individual, department, and college goals; - b. course syllabi evaluation (as reviewed by peers/colleagues and/or Department Chair); - c. peer/colleague evaluations (required for Comprehensive Post Tenure Review); - d. student perceptions of teaching and learning; - e. student outcomes; - f. professional development activities such as participation in course work, seminars, conferences, or workshops, which cover skills and knowledge of teaching, or skills in librarianship; - g. peer, department chair or supervisor observations. - h. participation in department/college/university workshops which cover skills, knowledge and assessment of teaching effectiveness or skills in librarianship; - i. record of examining and utilizing best practices for respective discipline (best practices to be determined by departmental criteria);

-j. record of examining and/or utilizing technologies to enhance the teaching and learning environment; Note: Item marked with \ must be addressed by all faculty.
+j. record of examining and/or utilizing technologies to enhance the teaching and learning environment; Note: Item marked with must be addressed by all faculty.
 Evidence criteria are not rank ordered.